indieBlog

 Mr. Roosevelt finds Wells (in her directorial debut) as a struggling L.A. comedienne named Emily.
 The death of Emily’s beloved cat Mr. Roosevelt sends her to Austin, Texas, where she’s forced to stay with her ex-boyfriend Eric (Nick Thune) and his impossibly put-together new girlfriend Celeste (Britt Lower), for a visit that sends Emily a bit off the rails.
 The film premiered at the 2017 SXSW Film Festival, where Texas native Wells won the Louis Black “Lone Star” Award (as well as the Audience Award for Narrative Spotlight).
 The film went on to win Best Narrative Feature at BendFilm Festival, the Founders Prize for Best US Fiction Film at the Traverse City Film Festival, and a Grand Jury Prize at the Dallas International Film Festival.

 Mr. Roosevelt is playing now in select theaters, and will be released in Los Angeles on November 17, and New York on November 22, via distributor Paladin.
-[UPDATE: Mr. Roosevelt is now available on Netflix.]
 We had the chance to speak with Noël Wells about making her first film.

 ——